Volunteer in South Africa

 South Africa epitomises Africa’s iconic wildlife and natural beauty.
 From the deserts of the Kalahari, to bustling Cape Town and its rolling winelands and Table Mountain, to the wild beauty of the Drakensburg Mountains, and of course, Kruger National Park and its wildlife-filled savannah.

 There is so much to offer volunteers in South Africa.
-We focus on wilderness volunteering, where you can undergo rigorous anti-poaching training with conservation professionals; work with endangered species in the National Parks of KwaZulu Natal – the birthplace of conservation; and assist with leopard, cheetah and elephant conservation in the remote northern Limpopo region.
+We focus on wilderness volunteering, where you can undergo rigorous anti-poaching training with conservation professionals in the remote northern Limpopo, or work with endangered species in the National Parks of KwaZulu Natal.

 Volunteer projects in South Africa